International Research Opportunity: Sri Lanka

 The application requires the following information:

-- Two Letters of Recommendation (at least one from a University of Nevada, Reno faculty)
+- Two letters of recommendation (at least one from a University faculty)

-- Three required application essays (each one, single-spaced page with inch margins and 12-point Times font) uploaded as a PDF or Word Doc(x):
+- Two required essays (each one, single-spaced page with inch margins and 12-point Times font) uploaded as a PDF or Word Doc(x):

 - Essay question 1) Explain how participation in this project will enhance your understanding of your discipline (major) and/or profession, as well as how it relates to your future plans